carla-simulator/carla/Docs/recorder_and_playback.md

 A value greater than 1.0 will play in fast motion, and a value below 1.0 will play in slow motion, being 1.0 the default value for normal playback.
 As a performance trick, with values over 2.0 the interpolation of positions is disabled.

-With a time factor of 20x we can see the flow of traffic for example:
+E.g. With a time factor of 20x we can see traffic flow:

 ![flow](img/RecorderFlow2.gif)

-The animations about pedestrians will not be affected by this time factor and will remain at normal speed.
-So animations are not accurate right now.
+Pedestrian's animations will not be affected by this time factor and will remain at normal speed.
+Therefore, animations are not accurate yet.

-The call of this API will not stop the replayer in course, it will change just the speed, so you can change that several times while the replayer is running.
+This API call will not stop the replayer in course, it will just change the speed, so you can change that several times while the replayer is running.

 #### Info about the recorded file

-We can get details about a recorded simulation, using this API:
+We can get details about a recorded simulation, using this API call:

 ```py
 client.show_recorder_file_info("recording01.log")
 ```

-The output result is something like this:
+The output result should be similar to this one:

 ```
 Version: 1